Rudolph001/DataGuardian/LOCAL_SETUP.md

 ## Quick Start

 ### Windows Users
+**Option 1: Python Launcher (Recommended)**
 1. Download all files to a folder on your computer
+2. Double-click `run_windows.py`
+3. The app will automatically install dependencies and start
+4. Open your browser to `http://localhost:8501`

+**Option 2: Batch Script**
+1. Download all files to a folder on your computer
 2. Double-click `run_windows.bat`
 3. The app will automatically install dependencies and start
 4. Open your browser to `http://localhost:8501`

 ### Mac Users
+**Option 1: Python Launcher (Recommended)**
+1. Download all files to a folder on your computer
+2. Open Terminal and navigate to the folder
+3. Run: `python3 run_mac.py`
+4. The app will automatically install dependencies and start
+5. Open your browser to `http://localhost:8501`

+**Option 2: Shell Script**
 1. Download all files to a folder on your computer
 2. Open Terminal and navigate to the folder
 3. Run: `chmod +x run_mac.sh && ./run_mac.sh`